-SINGAPORE/MUMBAI India's decision to effectively ban Facebook's pared-back free Internet service is a major blow to the social network's plans, and may prompt other regulators to demand equal online access for their users.
+SINGAPORE/MUMBAI (Reuters) - India’s decision to effectively ban Facebook’s pared-back free Internet service is a major blow to the social network’s plans, and may prompt other regulators to demand equal online access for their users.

 Facebook will have to reconsider its approach in the light of India’s new rules preventing Internet service providers from having different pricing policies for accessing different parts of the Web, analysts said.

 “This is a major setback for Facebook,” said Naveen Menon, lead analyst at A.T.
 Kearney in Singapore.
 “Not only because India was expected to be such a critical piece of the overall Internet.org success story, but more so because it has potential dangerous knock-on effects for the universal access initiative in other markets.”

 Internet.org is Facebook’s umbrella initiative to bring Internet access to the unconnected.
 Part of that is the Free Basics program, which Facebook has launched in around three dozen emerging countries.
 The service has been criticized outside India, too, with Facebook accused of infringing the principle of net neutrality - the concept that all websites and data on the Internet be treated equally.